michaelfolkson/bitcoinops.github.io/_posts/en/2019-02-11-rbf-in-the-wild.md

 ### Electrum: Advanced Control of RBF Fee Bump

-![Electrums dialog of advanced fee bumping options including slider and textbox screenshot](/img/posts/rbf-in-the-wild/rbf-electrum-advanced-rbf-options.png)
+![Electrum's dialog of advanced fee bumping options including slider and textbox screenshot](/img/posts/rbf-in-the-wild/rbf-electrum-advanced-rbf-options.png)

 Electrum allows more advanced control of the fees in the UI.
 Additionally the